coneheadsquid/coneheadsquid-game/README.md

 ### Key Technologies
 - **Godot 4**: Handles game logic, rendering, and interacts with the browser using `JavaScriptBridge`.
-- **ReactJS**: Frontend UI that communicates with Godot and exposes JavaScript functions like `window.userAddress`.
+- **ReactJS**: Frontend UI that communicates with Godot and exposes JavaScript functions like `window.userAddress` or soon checkNbOfTikets() and collectFLOPPY() . the front-end communicates wth AOS for leaderboard, chat functions
-- **Arweave**: Permanent decentralized storage using **arDrive** for game assets and user data.
+- **Arweave**: Permanent decentralized storage using **arDrive** for game assets and user chat toen data.
 - **AOS**: Hyper-parallel computing platform to offload heavy computations across decentralized nodes.

 ### Architecture Overview
 1. **Godot 4 Backend**:
    - Game logic, UI updates, and score management are handled in Godot.
 The game interacts with the ReactJS frontend using `JavaScriptBridge` to fetch user information (e.g., collecting coin, ) and other data.
-   - Example: Godot calls a JavaScript function in the browser to fetch `window.userAddress` (soon calling collect coins) and stores it in a GDScript variable.
+   - Example: Godot calls a JavaScript function in the browser to fetch `window.userAddress` (soon calling aos methods or soon checkNbOfTikets() and collectFLOPPY()) and stores it in a GDScript variable.

 2. **ReactJS Frontend**:
    - Powers the UI, connecting with the user and blockchain.
+   -  Communicates wth AOS for leaderboard, chat function
-   - React interacts with Arweave to store game-related data and assets permanently, ensuring decentralized access and integrity.
+   - cpde project uploaded on Arweave to store game-related data and assets permanently, ensuring decentralized access and integrity.
    - ReactJS exposes necessary browser-side JavaScript functions that Godot accesses to fetch data like user addresses.

 3. **Arweave Storage**: